-FIP 120 Introduction to Fire Protection
+FIP 120 Intro to Fire Protection

-This course provides an overview of the history, development, methods, systems, and regulations as they apply to the fire protection field.
-Topics include history, evolution, statistics, suppression, organizations, careers, curriculum, and other related topics.
+This course provides an overview of the development, methods, systems and regulations that apply to the fire protection field.
+Topics include history, evolution, statistics, suppression, organizations, careers, curriculum, and related subjects.
 Upon completion, students should be able to demonstrate a broad understanding of the fire protection field.